 How To Get Old Content Ranking Better

-Do you ever look at a piece My Amend of content and feel a sad swell of nostalgia?
+Do you ever look at a piece of My Amend content and feel a sad swell of nostalgia?
 It did so well back then when it was first published.
 Maybe it even hit viral status.
-But the ravages of time did their dirty work, and before you know it, the traffic has dropped off to nothing.
+But the ravages of time did their dirty work, and before you know it, the traffic has dropped to nothing.
 The online community has moved on to the next big thing, leaving your content lonely and gathering digital dust.

 How to Revive Old Content